 Sanctions for violations of university academic standards may include the following:

 (1) filing a final grade of "F"; (2) reducing the student's final course grade one or two full grade points; (3) awarding a failing mark on the test or paper in question; and (4) requiring the student to retake the test or resubmit the paper.

 A student found responsible for violating this policy may not withdraw from the course in question.
 A student failed in a course due to academic dishonesty may not utilize the "repeat option" for that course.

 A student may also be subject to discipline for academic dishonesty pursuant to the provisions of the Board of Regents Code, Title 2, Chapter 6.

 Procedure for Undergraduate Students

-A faculty member who suspects an undergraduate student of academic dishonesty must notify the student of the charge and proposed sanction, in writing, no later than fifteen (15) calendar days after the alleged action or fifteen (15) calendar days after the last day of instruction, whichever comes first
+A faculty member who suspects an undergraduate student of academic dishonesty must notify the student of the charge and proposed sanction, in writing, no later than fifteen (15) calendar days after knowledge of the alleged action or fifteen (15) calendar days after the last day of instruction, whichever comes first

 Notification must be hand delivered or sent by certified mail.
 A copy of the notification to the student must be sent to the Assistant Dean, Student Conduct.
 The student has ten (10) calendar days to appeal after receipt of the notification.